How to Use One-Rep Max Calculator

 What Is Time Under Tension?
 Simply Explained

 Optimize muscle growth with Time Under Tension (TUT).
-Learn how controlling eccentric and concentric phases impacts hypertrophy, lifting technique, and your gains.
+Learn how controlling eccentric and concentric phases impacts hypertrophy, lifting technique.

 What Is Tempo Training?
 Simply Explained

-reveal muscle growth and strength gains with Tempo Training.
-Learn how controlling movement speed enhances hypertrophy, technique, and injury prevention in your workouts.
+Build muscle growth and strength gains with Tempo Training.
+Learn how controlling movement speed enhances hypertrophy, technique, and injury prevention.